MSc-MGomaa/A-performancce-Analysis-of-MCTS-classification-model./README.md

 </p>

 <p align="justify">
 The results of the experiments are summarized in the tables $table\_4.2$, $table\_4.3$, and $table\_4.4$.
-Moreover, a graphical representation of the performance of each dataset can be seen on Fig $4.7$, and Fig$4.8$.
+Moreover, a graphical representation of the performance of each dataset can be seen on Fig $4.7$, and Fig $4.8$.
 To see how well each M-estimate and Jaccard-similarity value perform, the datasets that have achieved the maximum accuracy using each value will be counted.

 <p align="center">
 <img width="850" height="400" src="https://github.com/MSc-MGomaa/A-performancce-Analysis-of-MCTS-classification-model./blob/main/table2.png">